 Engaged employees are invested in their work and the success of the organization.
 Higher levels of engagement lead to reduced turnover rates.
 Employees who are more satisfied with their work see their workplace as a supportive community.
 According to Gallup, high employee engagement results in 14% more productivity and 23% higher profitability.
 Engaged employees directly impact the bottom line and boost the morale of their peers.

-Employee well-being is critical to building a sustainable workplace environment.
+Employee well-being is critical to building a sustainable connection in workplace environments.
 According to WEF, employees are concerned about overwhelming workloads and job insecurity.
 They find it difficult to balance work and life.
 Only one-third of employees report an improvement in their mental and physical health.

 Employees are challenging conventional views where they are valued based on their output or logged hours.
 They demand a holistic approach to wellness irrespective of their presence in the physical workspace and schedule.
 Employees expect employers to see them as a whole person, encompassing their professional responsibilities and personal needs.

-Here are some strategies to enhance employee well-being:
+Here are some connected workplace goals examples and strategies to improve employee well-being:

-• Create a supportive team environment: A culture that promotes mutual support, collaboration, and open communication can significantly impact stress levels.
+- Create a supportive team environment: A culture that promotes mutual support, collaboration, and connection at work can significantly improve stress levels.
 It improves happiness at work.
-Encouraging team building and social interactions through peer mentoring strengthens team relations.
+Encouraging team building and social interactions through peer mentoring strengthens team relations..

 🌎 What Is Remote Company Culture (+ Tips On How to Build A Great One)